nhsx/skunkworks-bed-allocation/README.md

 REAL_DATA = False
 ```

-1. Dummy forecast data (default, a sine wave)
+1. Fake forecast data (default, a sine wave)
 2. Historic forecast data

-To operate the tool in dummy mode you will need to create the minumum required data artefacts:
+To operate the tool using the fake forecast data you will need to create the minumum required data artefacts:

 #### 1. Create a virtual hospital